1996 Frontier Middle School shooting

-The Frontier Middle School shooting was a school shooting that occurred on February 2, 1996, at Frontier Middle School in Moses Lake, Washington, United States.
+The Frontier Middle School shooting occurred on February 2, 1996, at Frontier Middle School in Moses Lake, Washington, United States.
 The gunman, 14-year-old Barry Dale Loukaitis (/luːˈkaɪtɪs/; born February 26, 1981), killed his algebra teacher and two students, and held his classmates hostage before a gym coach subdued him.

 Shooting

 On the day of the shooting, Loukaitis was dressed as a Wild West-style gunslinger and was wearing a black duster.
-He was armed with a .30–30 caliber hunting rifle and two handguns (one a .22 caliber revolver) that belonged to his father.
+He was armed with a .30–30 caliber hunting rifle and two handguns (a .22 caliber revolver and .25 semiautomatic pistol) that belonged to his father.

-Loukaitis walked from his house to his school, where he had entered his algebra classroom during fifth period.
-He opened fire at students, killing two, Arnold Fritz and Manuel Vela, Jr., both fourteen.
+Loukaitis walked from his house to his school, where he entered his algebra classroom during fifth period.
+He opened fire at students, killing two, Arnold Fritz and Manuel Vela Jr., both fourteen.
 Another student, 13-year-old Natalie Hintz, sustained critical gunshot wounds to the right arm and abdomen, and was airlifted to Harborview Medical Center in Seattle.

 Loukaitis then fatally shot his algebra teacher Leona Caires in the chest.
 Teacher and coach Jon Lane entered the classroom upon hearing the gunshots to find Loukaitis holding his classmates hostage.
 He planned to use one hostage so he could safely exit the school.
 Lane volunteered as the hostage, and Loukaitis kept him at gunpoint with his rifle.
 Lane then grabbed the weapon from Loukaitis and wrestled him to the ground, later assisting in the evacuation of students.
 Lane kept Loukaitis subdued until police arrived at the scene.

+"Dozens" of rifle casings were found on the ground in the classroom.

-Perpetrator and motives
+Perpetrator

-In the year prior to the shooting, the Loukaitis family was in a dysfunctional state dealing with multiple issues.
+In the year prior to the shooting, the Loukaitis family was in a dysfunctional state.
 Loukaitis' parents separated in 1995, after his mother discovered her husband was having an affair.
 She filed for divorce against her husband in January 1996.
 His mother, Jo Ann Phillips, was a domineering woman who became increasingly distant and began speaking of suicide.
 She would frequently imply that her son Barry would also have to kill himself, and that the date of the double-suicide would be on Valentine's Day of 1996.
-Barry talked his mother out of doing so, by having her write down her feelings.
+Barry tried to talk his mother out of doing so, by having her write down her feelings.
+However, as she continued to insist in subsequent days that she was going to go ahead with her plan, he told her to do whatever she wanted.